rellaner/awesome-position-based-quantum-cryptography/README.md

 ## Classical Impossibility

 - [Position-based Cryptography (2009)](https://doi.org/10.1007/978-3-642-03356-8_23) - Establishes classical impossibility of position-based cryptography in the vanilla model.
-Shows possibility in the bounded-storage model.
+Explores possibility in the bounded-storage model.

 ## First Protocols